Scout24/kiosk-browser/README.md

 kiosk-browser
 =============

 Ubuntu package to set up a system as a kiosk browser.
+Release announcement and example foto] can be found on my blog at http://blog.schlomo.schapiro.org/2012/09/dashboards-made-easy.html.

 This package disables the regular GUI and installs a browser-only GUI.